ZhaoShupengTUM/Tendon-Robot/README.md

 # Tendon-Robot

+## Introduction
- Bachelor program in CBL Lab in Tianjin University
+ Bachelor program in CBL Lab in Tianjin University.
+I am a member of the group and am responsible for the Joystick design, singlechip programming and part of the windows app programming.

- The software architecture:
+## Main Software architecture
  robot.h/cpp:
     configuration part
     Jacobian part